reduxart/tdandroidcontrollerdemo1/README.md

 for example: 192.168.1.4
 ```

-* Set your Port inside Udp DAT plugin properties to be same as defined in Android projecy
+* Set your Port inside Udp DAT plugin properties to be same as defined in Android project /utils/Constants.js

 ```
 for example: 9997